 Pulling out of the sale means you have to find a new buyer.
 There is a risk that you might find your next property but be unable to move because you haven’t sold your existing home.
 You may once again find yourself in a chain or have to accept a lower offer.

 Should I find a new property before I put my house on the market?

-The vendor will be unlikely to take your commitment seriously if your property is not on the market.
-The vendor may well accept your offer but probably won't take their property off the market until you find a buyer,
+The seller will be unlikely to take your commitment seriously if your property is not on the market.
+The seller may well accept your offer but probably won't take their property off the market until you find a buyer,